dougeby/IntuneDocs/intune/common-scenarios.md

 >Do you want to know how Microsoft IT uses Intune to give Microsoft access to corporate resources on their mobile devices while also keeping corporate data protected?
 [Read this technical case study](https://www.microsoft.com/itshowcase/Article/Content/588) to see in detail how Microsoft IT uses Intune and other services to manage identity, devices, and apps, and data.

 >[!IMPORTANT]
->We want to ensure that mobile devices are up to date
+>We want to ensure that mobile devices are up-to-date
 >In light of the recent "Trident" malware attacks on iOS devices.
-So we've published a blog post that's called [Ensuring mobile devices are up to date using Microsoft Intune](https://blogs.technet.microsoft.com/enterprisemobility/2016/08/26/ensuring-mobile-devices-are-up-to-date-using-microsoft-intune/).
-It provides information about the different ways that Intune can help keep your devices secure and up to date.
+So we've published a blog post that's called [Ensuring mobile devices are up-to-date using Microsoft Intune](https://blogs.technet.microsoft.com/enterprisemobility/2016/08/26/ensuring-mobile-devices-are-up-to-date-using-microsoft-intune/).
+It provides information about the different ways that Intune can help keep your devices secure and up-to-date.

 ## Protecting your on-premises email and data so it can be safely accessed by mobile devices
 Most enterprise mobility strategies begin with a plan to enable secure access to email for employees with mobile devices that connect to the Internet.
 Many organizations still have on-premises data and application servers, such as Microsoft Exchange, that are hosted on their corporate network.